4 Popular Handoff Communication Tools for Nurses

 Follow Up

-If possible, check back later to see if the receiving nurse has any further questions or needs additional information.
+If possible, check back later to see if the receiving nurse has any further questions.
 Offer assistance during the transition, especially for critical patients.

 Overall